 Museum Siam Auditorium Building

-The design aims to make the auditorium building's appearance harmonize with the existing main exhibition building to strengthen the compound's unique characteristics and atmosphere.
+The design aims to make the auditorium building's appearance harmonize with the existing main exhibition building to blend into and strengthen the place's unique character and ambiance.
 Thus the architectural elements and colors of the auditorium building are formed to resemble those of the main exhibition building.

 Auditorium and Exhibition Gallery